mayeu20/terraform-drift-detection/README.md

    	- SMTP_USERNAME
    	- SMTP_PASSWORD
    	- TEAMS_WEBHOOK_URL
+4. **Update the yaml file**:
+	Update the values in the variables section under the Application-specific details as variables will need to be udpates.
+	Update the Job and Display names on line 25 and 26.

 ### Usage

 1. **Run the Pipeline**:
+Update the
 Trigger the Azure DevOps pipeline to automatically detect drift, analyze it using Azure OpenAI, and send the notifications.